milieudefensie/website/README.md

 This repository contains the source code for a concept Milieudefensie campaign website.

+## Features

+**Page types:**

+- Articles
+- Events
+- Groups

+**Available components on pages:**
+In Directus, you can add the following components to the content of a page:

+- Formatted text (headings, bold, italic, links, ordened/unordened lists, blockquotes)
+- Image
+- Video (YouTube)
+- Buttons
+- Testimonials
+- Countdown
+- Steps
+- Accordion
+- Cards (one/two/three columns)
+  - Custom cards
+  - Event
+  - Group
+  - Campaign
+- Event map
+- Event list
+- Group map
+- Group list

+**Components that are used on all pages:**

+- Navigation
+- Hero (with image or video, and optional form or button)
+- Footer

+## Local development

-## Tech stack
+### Tech stack

 This campaign website is build using the [Jamstack](https://jamstack.org/) architecture.

-Front-end:
+All pages are statically generated at build time and served from a CDN.

+**Front-end:**

 - [Nuxt.js](https://nuxtjs.org/): Vue.js framework
   - SSG (Static Site Generation) for performance
 - [Tailwind CSS](https://tailwindcss.com/) for styling
 - [DaisyUI](https://daisyui.com/) for Tailwind CSS components

-Back-end:
+**Back-end:**

 - [Directus](https://directus.io/) as headless CMS
 - [Windmill](https://www.windmill.dev/) for automation

-Integrations:
+**Integrations:**

 - [PostHog](https://posthog.com/) for analytics

-## Setup
+### Setup

-Make sure to install dependencies:
+Make sure to install dependencies using [pnpm](https://pnpm.io/):

 ```bash